CodedPrivateML: A Fast and Privacy-Preserving Framework for Distributed Machine Learning

-Finally, the master collects the results from a subset of fastest workers and decodes the gradient over the finite field.
-It then converts the decoded gradients to the real domain, updates the weight vector, and secret shares it with the worker nodes for the next round.
-We note that since the computations are performed in a finite domain while the weights are updated in the real domain, the update process may lead to undesired behaviour as weights may not converge.
-Our system guarantees convergence through the proposed stochastic quantization technique while converting between real and finite fields.

-We theoretically prove that CodedPrivateML guarantees the convergence of the model parameters, while providing information-theoretic privacy for the training dataset.
+We theoretically prove that {\cpml} guarantees the convergence of the model parameters, while providing information-theoretic privacy for the training dataset.
 Our theoretical analysis also identifies a trade-off between privacy and parallelization.
 More specifically, each additional worker can be utilized either for more privacy, by protecting against a larger number of collusions $T$, or more parallelization, by reducing the computation load at each worker.
-We characterize this trade-off for CodedPrivateML.

-Furthermore, we empirically demonstrate the impact of CodedPrivateML by comparing it with state-of-the-art cryptographic approaches based on secure multi-party computing (MPC)~\cite{yao1982protocols, ben1988completeness}, that can also be applied to enable privacy-preserving machine learning tasks (e.g. see~\cite{nikolaenko2013privacy, gascon2017privacy, mohassel2017secureml,lindell2000privacy, dahl2018private,chen2019secure}).
-In particular, we envision a master who secret shares its data and model parameters among multiple workers who collectively perform the gradient computation using a multi-round MPC protocol.
-Given our focus on information-theoretic privacy, the most relevant MPC-based scheme for empirical comparison is the BGW-style \cite{ben1988completeness} approach based on Shamir's secret sharing~\cite{shamir1979share}.
-While several more recent work design MPC-based private learning solutions with information-theoretic security~\cite{cryptoeprint:2018:442,mohassel2018aby}, their constructions are limited to three or four parties.
+We characterize this trade-off for {\cpml}.
+Furthermore, we empirically demonstrate the impact of {\cpml} by comparing it with the cryptographic approach based on secure multi-party computing (MPC)~\cite{yao1982protocols, ben1988completeness, beerliova2008perfectly, damgaard2007scalable}, that can also be applied to enable privacy-preserving machine learning tasks (e.g., see~\cite{nikolaenko2013privacy, gascon2017privacy, mohassel2017secureml,lindell2000privacy, dahl2018private,chen2019secure}).
+In particular, we envision a master who secret shares its data and model among multiple workers who collectively perform the gradient computation using a multi-round MPC protocol.
+Given our focus on information-theoretic privacy, the most relevant MPC-based schemes for empirical comparison are the protocols from \cite{ben1988completeness} and \cite{beerliova2008perfectly, damgaard2007scalable} based on Shamir's secret sharing~\cite{shamir1979share}.
+While several more recent works design MPC-based learning setups with information-theoretic privacy, their constructions are limited to three or four parties~\cite{cryptoeprint:2018:442,mohassel2018aby}.